-Macmillan New Ventures' i>clicker unit is rolling out an enhanced version of its student response device this fall.
+i>clicker has started shipping an enhanced version of its student response device, the i>clicker+.

 WCET, the WICHE Cooperative for Educational Technologies, has been awarded $2.56 million from the Bill & Melinda Gates Foundation to validate and extend the PAR Framework Project, ongoing research into the use of predictive analytics on a large-scale federated database to support decision making that removes barriers to student success.